 No one enters a marriage expecting it to fail, but it happens every day.
 Divorcing couples often have to make a host of difficult decisions in the face of their new emotional and financial reality, such as selling their matrimonial home — typically an HDB flat for most Singaporeans.
+Going through such an event can be both emotionally and mentally draining.

 The first questions include when can one sell it?
 What are the documents needed to sell it?
 Who does the flat go to after the divorce?